 '''

 // overload permissions because of namespace specific flags

 - permissions_allow

 Purpose: enable a permission

 permissions_allow

 Format:

 (in saga::url target,

 in string

+id,

 in int

 perm,

 in int

 flags = None);

 Inputs:

 target:

 entry to set permissions for

 id to set permission for

 id:

+permission to enable

 perm:

-permission to enable
+flags:

 mode of operation

-flags:

 InOuts:

-Outputs:
+Outputs: -

 PreCond:

 PostCond: - the permissions are enabled.

 Perms:

 Owner of target

 Throws:

 NotImplemented

 IncorrectURL

 BadParameter

 IncorrectState

 PermissionDenied

 AuthorizationFailed

 AuthenticationFailed

 Timeout

 NoSuccess

 Notes:

 - all notes to permissions_allow from the

 saga::permissions interface apply.

 - allowed flags are: 'Recursive', 'Dereference'.

 All other flags cause a 'BadParameter'

 exception.

 - specifying 'Recursive' for a non-directory

 causes a 'BadParameter' exception.

 - permissions_deny

-Purpose: disable a permission flag
+disable a permission flag

+Purpose:

 Format:

 permissions_deny

 (in saga::url target,

 in string

 id,

 in int

 perm,

+in int

 flags = None);

-in int
+Inputs:

 entry to set permissions for

-Inputs:

 target:

 id to set permission for

 id:

 permission to disable

 perm:

+mode of operation

+flags:

 '''

 '''

-flags:

-mode of operation

 InOuts:

-Outputs:
+Outputs: -

-PreCond:
+PreCond: -

 PostCond: - the permissions are disabled.

+Perms:

 Owner of target

-Perms:

 Throws:

 NotImplemented

 IncorrectURL

 BadParameter

 IncorrectState

 PermissionDenied

 AuthorizationFailed

 AuthenticationFailed

 Timeout

 NoSuccess

 Notes:

 - all notes to permissions_deny from the

 saga::permissions interface apply.

 - allowed flags are: 'Recursive', 'Dereference'.

 All other flags cause a 'BadParameter'

 exception.

 - specifying 'Recursive' for a non-directory

 causes a 'BadParameter' exception.

 // permissions calls - wildcard versions

 - permissions_allow

 Purpose: enable a permission

+Format:

-Format: permissions_allow
+permissions_allow

 (in string target,

 in string id,

 in int

 perm,

 in int

 flags = None);

 Notes:

 - the syntax and semantics of this call is

 identical to its URL based counterpart.

 - the 'source' string can contain wildcards, as

 described above.

 - on error conditions on any of the expanded

 list of source entries, the respective error

 described in the URL version of the method is

 thrown - the state of the operations on the

 other elements of the expanded entry list is

-undefined.

-- permissions_deny

-Purpose: disable a permission flag

 '''